oskar13/mini-tracker/README.md

 # mini-tracker
-A small torrent tracker written in go with supoort for private tracking
+A small torrent tracker written in go with support for private tracking